 - Region Name By default, the regions are named UserRegion1, UserRegion2, and so on when first created.
 You can change the region name by editing the Region name text box in the Properties window. - Type of Region (Inclusive/Exclusive/Empty) - · Routing Requirements - Constrain routing Instructs the Place and Route tool to apply routing restrictions (in addition to Placement restrictions) to the user regions.
-Refer to Figure 1-17 • Properties of Region for details. - Region Extents Displays the X-Y coordinates of the origin (lower left corner) and the endpoint (upper right corner) and the width and height of the region. - Resources in the Region Displays the logic resources in the region, including used (Assigned) resources and total available resources (Capacity) and a percentage of used resources (Assigned) relative to the total resources (Capacity).
+Refer to Figure 1-17 • Example of Properties Window (Region) for details. - Region Extents Displays the X-Y coordinates of the origin (lower left corner) and the endpoint (upper right corner) and the width and height of the region. - Resources in the Region Displays the logic resources in the region, including used (Assigned) resources and total available resources (Capacity) and a percentage of used resources (Assigned) relative to the total resources (Capacity).
 A percentage greater than 100 indicates resource overbooking, which is not allowed.
 The overbooked resource is highlighted in red.

-Figure 1-17 • Properties of Region
+Figure 1-17 • Example of Properties Window (Region)